Anyone who knows me personally knows that I’m a big Star Wars fan.

 Again – some things are just out of your control.

 Social media trends change.
 Companies go belly-up.
 Some new social media platform could spring up and your audience will shift their attention elsewhere.
-Or, your favourite social media platform may change their algorithm in a way that destroys your visibility.
+Or, your favorite social media platform may change their algorithm in a way that destroys your visibility.

 In any case, your audience will constantly be on the move and you have to be prepared to move with them.